How AI-powered Tech Landed Man In Jail With Scant Evidence

 In court filings, ShotSpotter acknowledged: “Our experts are trained using a variety of ‘on the job’ training sessions, and transfer of knowledge from our scientists and other experienced employees.
 As such no official or formal training materials exist for our forensic experts.”

 Law enforcement officials in Chicago continue to stand by their use of ShotSpotter.
 Chicago’s three-year, $33 million contract, signed in 2018, makes the city ShotSpotter’s largest customer.
-ShotSpotter now lies at the heart of the police department’s “intelligence-action cycle” for predictive policing that uses gunshot alerts to “identify areas of risk,” according to a 2019 presentation obtained by AP.
+ShotSpotter has been at the heart of the police department’s “intelligence-action cycle” for predictive policing that uses gunshot alerts to “identify areas of risk,” according to a presentation obtained by AP.

 Late last month, on July 22, Attorney General Merrick Garland flew to Chicago to announce a new initiative to combat gun violence and toured a police precinct, looking on as officials showed him how they use ShotSpotter.